annie-carter/regression_project/README.md

 Hypothesis 1
 * alpha = .05
 * H0= Lot Size is independent of property tax
-* Ha= Lot Sizeis dependent on property tax
+* Ha= Lot Size is dependent on property tax
 * Outcome: We will accept or reject the Null Hypothesis.

 Hypothesis 2